 Bonus Points

-Southwest Airlines isn't for everyone, but some travelers “LUV” the low-cost, open-seating, bags-fly-free airline.
+Southwest Airlines isn't for everyone, but some travelers “LUV” the low-cost, open-seating (for now), bags-fly-free airline.
 For those who utilize the airline, it can make sense to add a co-branded credit card to your wallet.

 But how do you choose the right one?
-There are 5 co-branded Southwest credit cards—3 personal and 2 business—all issued by Chase bank.
+Southwest offers five co-branded credit cards — three personal and two business.
+All of these Southwest cards are issued by Chase.
 Each card has its own unique set of perks and benefits, as well as a difference in annual fees.
 Which one is right for you will vary from individual to individual.
+Plus a new, limited-time welcome offer may sway your decision on when to get a Southwest credit card.

-The Southwest cards feature different levels of perks and benefits, so let's take a deeper look into each card and see which is best suited to your travel goals.
+Since the Southwest cards feature different levels of perks and benefits, let's take a deeper look into each card and see which is best suited to your travel goals.

 To choose the best Southwest credit card for your situation, let's look at how they're different.
 Each Southwest consumer credit card comes with its own benefits and perks, which can more than outweigh its annual fee.
 If you play your cards right, you'll get far more value than it costs to keep your card year after year.